 Recent polls have revealed that one in ten children live with a grandparent and four in ten are primarily raised by a grandparent.
 (Source Pew research center) http://www.pewsocialtrends.org/2010/09/09/since-the-start-of-the-great-recession-more-children-raised-by-grandparents/.
 Boomers need assistance with childcare to be able to use facilities.
 Offering a childcare area for participants to use while members participate in programs is a key attraction.
 Major retailers like IKEA and Giant Eagle (grocer) have addressed child care needs by providing child care service while customers are shopping.

 Figuring out how to provide a range of services that satisfy the needs of the boomer can be a bit daunting.
 There are several issues operators must address to offer successful active adult programs.
 One of the largest considerations is the facility itself.
 Take a look at the community’s needs and determine if there is benefit in integrating the two standalone centers into one.

 At the end of the day we need to applaud the baby boomers' efforts for paving the way for generations to follow.
 They have tirelessly asked community leaders to evolve senior centers.
 I encourage facility operators, recreation programmers, and designers, to look to boomers for ideas in how to teach and inspire younger generations to be active, strong and defy ideas of conventional aging.

-Posted by Carrie Heimmer, LEED GA on October 1, 2015 at 12:54pmcomments powered by Disqus
+Posted by Carrie Heimmer, RA, LEED GA on October 1, 2015 at 12:54pmcomments powered by Disqus